ardata-fr/doconv/cran-comments.md

 - ubuntu 16.04 (release)
 - macOS (release)
 - winbuilder (with older, release and devel)
+- fedora (devel) with libreoffice-base
+- fedora (devel) with libreoffice

 ## R CMD check results

-There were no ERROR or WARNING.
-There were one NOTE:
+There were no ERROR, WARNING or NOTE.

-* This is a new release.